-In an effort to identify individuals who embody the professionalism required of this crucial academic position, the ASE Academic Program Administrator Certification in Surgery (APACS) was created to recognize the value and expertise of Surgical Academic Program Administrators at the national level.
+Undergraduate Academic Program Administrators must collaborate extensively with both the Surgery Clerkship Directors and undergraduate medical students, which directly impacts not only the efficiency of day-to-day operations of the undergraduate surgical education programs, but also the student experience while on the surgical clerkship.
+In an effort to identify individuals who embody the professionalism of this crucial academic position, the ASE Academic Program Administrator Certification in Surgery (APACS) was created to recognize the value and expertise of Surgical Academic Program Administrators at the national level.
+The first call for APACS application is in early December.
+The deadline for submission is typically the third Sunday in January.